GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

+When the `monitoring` option is enabled, we will deploy a GreptimeDB Standalone instance to store monitoring data like metrics and logs from the cluster.
+Additionally, we will deploy a [Vector](https://github.com/vectordotdev/vector) sidecar for each pod in the cluster to collect metrics and logs and send them to the GreptimeDB Standalone instance.

-When the `monitoring` option is enabled, the Helm chart configuration will use `mycluster` and `default` as the default cluster name and namespace in grafana datasources configuration.
-If you want to monitor clusters with a different name or a different namespace, you can create a `values.yaml` file like this:
+When the `grafana` option is enabled, we will deploy a Grafana instance and configure it to use the GreptimeDB Standalone instance as a data source (using both Prometheus and MySQL protocols), allowing us to visualize the GreptimeDB cluster's monitoring data out of the box.
+By default, Grafana will use `mycluster` and `default` as the cluster name and namespace to create data sources.
+If you want to monitor clusters with different names or namespaces, you'll need to create different data source configurations based on the cluster names and namespaces.
+You can create a `values.yaml` file like this:

 ```yaml
 grafana: